For scholars within 10 years of PhD award.

 For groups of 2-10 scholars.

-Our seventh Independent Scholar Fellowship competition launches on 7th July 2020, aiming to support original interdisciplinary research, across the range of the social sciences, to be held from a start date no later than the end of December 2021.
+Our seventh Flexible Grants for Small Groups competition launches on 17th August 2020, aiming to support original interdisciplinary research, across the range of the social sciences, to be held from a start date no later than the end of December 2021.